 Assessment: The pharmacist will assess the students' performance during the training at the chosen healthcare setting sites and DPCG preceptor (academic staff of the DPCG).
-The assessment will be based on a weekly reflective diary, the pharmacist and the DPCG preceptor write student reports and assessment.
+The assessment will be based on a daily activity on reflective diary, the pharmacist and the DPCG preceptor write student reports and assessment.